Masala Herb

 Red Amaranth Leaves Sabzi - Tambdi Bhaji - Goan Red Spinach Recipe www.MasalaHerb.com

-Red Amaranth leaves are turned into a delicious easy to prepare Asian side dish.
+Red Amaranth leaves are turned into a delicious, easy to prepare Indian side dish.

-This recipe is Goan, Indian side dish served with curry rice and other vegetable sides in a thali.
+This recipe is a Goan, Indian side served with curry rice and other vegetable sides.

 Red Amaranth Leaves Sabzi - Tambdi Bhaji - Goan Red Spinach Recipe www.MasalaHerb.com